 Jens Christian Kwella (b.
 1967)

-Mr. Kwella graduated from Det Jyske Musikkonservatorium (The Royal Academy of Music, Aarhus, Denmark) in 1997, where he was educated as a guitarist and teacher.
+Mr. Kwella graduated from Det Jyske Musikkonservatorium (The Royal Academy of Music, Aarhus, Denmark) in 1997, where he was educated as a guitarist and music teacher.
 In 2000 he received a diploma examination in guitar and advanced teaching practice.

 Mr. Kwella is experienced in all genres within the field of jazz, from traditional jazz to experimental electronic jazz, and has performed and toured with many Danish bands, foreign bands, and soloists.
+Among others, he has performed with Randy Brecker (US), Marc Johnson (US) and Elaine Elias (BR).

 He is very active as a performing musician and plays approximately 100 concerts each year.
 Watch some examples under "video".